wpmetabox/docsv2/docs/tutorials/create-recipe-meta-box-elementor.md

 ![style the elements on your own](https://i.imgur.com/vl1YiRp.png)

-## Step 4: Create a template for the recipe page
+## 4. Creating a template for the recipe page

 Back to the **Theme Builder > Single Post** to create a new template for post.